Rohan3429/Connectify-Frontend/README.md

 - View and manage assigned students
 - Nominate and manage club leads
 - Add and update marks and attendance for assigned students
-- Participate in groups and real-time chat
+- Create in groups and real-time chat

 ---